 Ultimately, you could save money long-term by choosing a root canal over a tooth extraction.
 A simple extraction might be the cheaper option initially, but it could lead to higher costs later on.
 Whether you want to replace the missing tooth or having a tooth missing causes further problems for you, the costs associated with your extraction could quickly get higher.
 The initial cost of a root canal procedure is higher, but it allows you to keep your natural tooth and removes the infection.
 Your teeth will remain functional, possibly look better than before and won’t face the complications that could be caused by an extraction.

 If you choose to have a root canal, the cost of the procedure will be worth it to save your tooth.
-Should you have questions about a root canal and live in the Grande Prairie area, contact Northern Dental Centre today!
+Should you have questions about receiving root canal therapy in the Grande Prairie. contact Northern Dental Centre today!